Imogen trained as an actor at RADA, did nine years dance training at the London School of Contemporary Dance and gained a 1st in English at Oxford.

 Her vast theatre experience includes productions at the RSC, The National, The Old Vic, The Donmar Warehouse and various West End productions.
 Her latest production was Frantic Assembly’s immensely successful Things I Know To Be True.

-Her television credits include Parents, Collusion, Big Kids, Blind Ambition and Anna Lee.
+Her television credits include Parents, Collusion, Big Kids, Blind Ambition, Anna Lee, Death in Paradise and Holby City

 Her leading film roles include Jack & Sarah, Sense & Sensibility, A Summer Story, True Colors and, most recently, Insomniacs and Stake Out.